One-sided sharp thresholds for homology of random flag complexes: Overview of the proof

-\begin{proof}[Proof of Theorem \ref{realmaintheorem}] By Lemma \ref{partitionlemma2} it suffices to show that each $d$-dimensional strongly connected component of $X \sim X(n, c/\sqrt[d]{n})$ is almost $d$-collapsible.
+Of these two lemmas, Lemma \ref{simplecores} is the easier to prove, so we prove it in Section \ref{sec:smallcores} and then prove Lemma \ref{firstmomentlargecore} in Section \ref{sec:largecores}.
+First we show how these two lemmas imply Theorem \ref{realmaintheorem} and then how Theorem \ref{realmaintheorem} implies Theorem \ref{maintheorem}. \begin{proof}[Proof of Theorem \ref{realmaintheorem}] By Lemma \ref{partitionlemma2} it suffices to show that each $d$-dimensional strongly connected component of $X \sim X(n, c/\sqrt[d]{n})$ is almost $d$-collapsible after taking the $(d - 1)$-flag closure.
 By Lemma \ref{firstmomentlargecore}, with high probability $X \sim X(n, c/\sqrt[d]{n})$ has no $d$-dimensional strongly connected component $S$ so that the graph of $S$ has more than $C \log n$ edges for some $C = C(d, c)$ sufficiently large.
 So there is no $d$-dimensional strongly connected component on more than $2C \log n$ vertices.

 Next we use Lemma \ref{simplecores} to conclude that with high probability every $d$-dimensional strongly connected component on at most $3C \log n$ vertices has essential density (of its graph) less than $d + \frac{1}{4 + 4d}$.
 The probability that $X \sim X(n, c/\sqrt[d]{n})$ has a $d$-dimensional strongly connected component on at most $3C \log n$ vertices of essential density at least $d + \frac{1}{4 + 4d}$ is at most the probability that $G \sim G(n, c/\sqrt[d]{n})$ has a subgraph $H$ on at most $3C \log n$ vertices with $|E(H)| \geq (d + \frac{1}{4 + 4d})|V(H)|$.